 This step collects several climatic factors from literature, followed by a screening process by a panel of experts using the Delphi method as a systematic and interactive tool.
-Hence, a literature review is first conducted to identify the main climatic parameters that have major impact on the sustainability performance of buildings [12], [35], [44], [51]-[56].
+Hence, a literature review is first conducted to identify the main climatic parameters that have major impact on the sustainability performance of buildings [13,36,45,52-57].
 There are some local limitations such as the various local climates, availability of data, and local construction methods and materials which need to be considered to specify effective climatic parameters.
 Hence, assistance of local experts is required to overcome these limitations and finalise the most important parameters.
-The Delphi method is used here to provide a well-structured process of obtaining and extracting knowledge from a group of experts by incorporating several rounds of feedback [57], [58].
-More specifically, the experts are involved in filling out questionnaires in several rounds.
-A moderator provides an anonymised summary of the experts' answers with their reasoning after each round.
-Experts are then encouraged to update their previous answers by considering other members' responses.
-The number of the respondents filling the questionnaires out may decrease within the following rounds [22], [59].
+The Delphi method is used here to provide a well-structured process of obtaining and extracting knowledge from a group of experts by incorporating several rounds of feedback [58,59].